jdkandersson/OpenAlchemy/docs/source/technical_details/null.rst

 *SQLAlchemy* column.
 The first is the *required* property of the schema, the second is whether the column value is generated (using, for example, *x-autoincrement*) and the third is the *nullable* property of an object property. *nullable* overrides *required*.
-The following truth table shows the
+If *required* would indicate that the column is nullable but the value is generated, then it is not nullable.
+The following truth table shows the logic:
-logic:

 +-------------+-----------+-------------------+-----------------+
 | required    | generated | property nullable | column nullable |